mtmanning93/Reach_reports/README.md

 #### Comments

-Finally every report has a comment section, all users can read comments.
+Finally, every report has a comment section, all users can read comments.
 However only accessible to registered users is the ability to post a comment.
-Additionally the user can delete only their own comments from the site using the 'x' button.
+Additionally, the user can delete only their own comments from the site using the 'x' button.
 Of course this action requires confirmation from the modal.
-Each comment posted includes the authors username, content, and date created.
+Each comment posted includes the author's username, content, and date created.

 <details>
 <summary>Comment Section Screenshots</summary>